Essential things to pack for travelling + free PDF printable!

 - Phone charger

-Just for safety, it’s a good idea to have copies of your ID with you in case the original gets stolen, as well as saved on some kind of cloud service (Google, for example, offers it for free).
+Just for safety, though, it’s a good idea to have copies of your ID with you in case the original gets stolen, as well as saved on some kind of cloud service (Google, for example, offers it for free).
+And not just ID, but car documents as well, if you’re going on a road trip.

 Once, when on a bus on the way to the airport, my phone decided to die on me.
 Not discharge, actually die.
 As an environmentally conscious person I had my plane ticket only in the app, so I was looking at a 50 euro fee for a ticket print in the airport.
 Not happy, obviously.

-Thankfully, the phone started working, but those were some very stressful 30 minutes there.
-Since then, I’m always printing my ticket, even though I mostly use the airline apps – if possible.
+Thankfully, the phone started working (adding it to a portable battery helped), but those were some very stressful 30 minutes there.
+Since then, I’ve almost always printed my ticket, even though I mostly use the airline apps – if possible.

 Speeeaking of the phone, don’t forget your chargers at home!
 That wouldn’t be pleasant.

-So yes, although I don’t like the idea of printing everything, it’s possible to save some money and a headache this way.
+So yes, although I’m not too fond of the idea of printing everything, it’s possible to save some money and a headache this way.

-Speaking of itineraries, it’s nice to have some kind of a list of things you want to see on which day and their addresses, so that you don’t have to think – so, what are we doing today?
+Speaking of itineraries, I know for many it’s not on the list of basic things to pack for a trip.
+But we usually have some kind of a list of things we want to see and do, maybe even on which day that we don’t have to think – so, what are we doing today?
 What’s there to see in this place?

 Plus, it’s a good idea to have some backup options for the activities as well, as you never know what could happen.
 But that’s already for a different article, haha, isn’t it?